MarxSoul55/cats_vs_dogs/README.md

 Even having a solid background in machine-learning, you still need to (obviously) know how to program in Python and how to use the TensorFlow framework.
 There are so many tutorials for both of these that I won't even bother to list any, as a google-search will yield everything you seek.
-### If you do have an idea of what you're doing...
+### If you do have an idea of what you're doing...  :sunglasses:
 *...follow these steps:*
 1. Download [Kaggle's dataset of cats and dogs](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
 2. Download the release: [v0.3](https://github.com/MarxSoul55/cats_vs_dogs/releases/tag/v0.3)